Deploy Secure Mesh Site v2 in GCP (ClickOps)

 -

-Under Network interfaces, expand the default interface and configure it as the SLO interface of the node with the following:
+Under Network interfaces, expand the default interface and configure it as the SLO interface of the node VM with the following:

 - Select the SLO VPC network.

-- For the External IP, select the previously created External IP address for the SLO interface.
+- For the External IP, select the previously created external IP address for the SLO interface.

 - Click Done.